Better-fitting, comprehensive coverage for cloud outages (that isn't cyber insurance)

 The public cloud is a cost-efficient alternative to building storage and computing infrastructure in-house.
 It offers a growing range of services and makes the latest technology more accessible.
 It enables faster scale options, a sought-after benefit for businesses.
 It also provides access to advanced security - a field where most businesses can’t compete with the likes of Amazon, Microsoft and Google.

 It makes perfect business sense to focus on what you do best, and let experts manage areas that take years to build expertise and perfect.
 But there’s a downside to cloud dependency.
-By outsourcing control and access to their core services, companies can find themselves helpless when 3rd party IT downtime happens.\
+By outsourcing control and access to their core services, companies can find themselves helpless when 3rd party IT downtime happens.

+Unless you’ve lived on the moon over the past several months, it’s obvious that cloud downtime is a thing.
+No business is immune.
+All cloud providers are vulnerable, and every company relying on the public cloud is exposed.
 According to Parametrix data, In 2021 there were 18 major outages across the 3 major public cloud providers: Amazon Web Services, Azure and Google Cloud Platform.
 The shortest outage event we monitored lasted less than 30 minutes, while the longest spanned 10 hours.

 The longer lasting events were reported in mainstream media.
 But even short outages impact millions of businesses that suffer lost productivity, missed SLAs, lost revenue and a tarnished reputation.
+The cloud is still an amazing business enabler.
+But companies need to learn to mitigate this new risk factor.

 The damages of cloud downtime are well documented.
 One of the ways businesses have been mitigating this risk is through the business interruption clause of their cyber policies.
 But it might be time to address cloud downtime as a serious risk, and not a side note.
+David Mytton, a leading blogger on cloud and IT matters, analyzed cloud outages that occurred between 2016 and 2019 to determine the most common root causes.
+Cyber attacks are conspicuously absent from his list.

 Software bugs rank high on his list, as do configuration issues and resource bottlenecks.
 But from the data, it is evident that not a single outage was triggered or caused by a cyber attack.
 So why are businesses and insurance companies still addressing this risk through cyber policies?